Benefit in Kind

 Anti avoidance measures exist to restrict the exclusion of PAYE to shares given to an employee in an employers company or a company controlled by an employer only.
 As well as applying to existing employees the measures also apply to previous employees who retain their benefits.

 Unapproved salary sacrifice arrangements are subject to tax.

-Finance Act 2015 provides an exemption for vouchers of up to €500 in value given to employees: vouchers may not be exchanged for cash.
+An exemption for vouchers of up to €500 in value given to employees: vouchers may not be exchanged for cash.